 Preventing Ice Dams on Your Roof

-If you live in a part of the country where several inches of snow buildup on your roof is common, you run the risk of forming ice dams.
-Ice Dams are highly miss understood and largely preventable.
+If several inches of snow buildup on your roof is common, you run the risk of forming ice dams.
+Ice Dams are highly misunderstood and largely preventable.
 An ice dam is a large block of ice that forms right along the lower edge of your roof.

 What is an Ice Dam?